 Putting off improving your pronunciation can lead to you developing bad habits that are harder to kick the longer you have them.

-Reading texts out aloud on a regular basis is a good way to work on your pronunciation, as is speaking with native speakers and asking for honest feedback.
+Reading texts out aloud on a regular basis is a good way to work on your pronunciation, as is speaking with native speakers and asking for honest feedback is one of the best ways to learn Spanish fluently.

 18. Have a strategy for building vocabulary